 12. Reward your team for a job well done

 It can be difficult to sustain a quality team.
 A leader will have to make time to praise employees for a job well done.
-When the project is finally complete, as a leader make sure you recognize the efforts of your team, celebrate the skills, and high energy your team.
+When the project is finally complete, as a leader make sure you recognize the efforts of your team and celebrate the skills and high energy of your team.
 Your team will fight low morale when they feel rewarded and they will be motivated for the next challenge.

 13. Beef up your communication skills

 Successful leaders will be able to meaningfully communicate with each other and with others.
 If you are not a good communicator you will probably scandalize in some way or the other.
-Develop your leadership skills to a good level by communicating with everyone on your team, set up routine meetings with the team, and be direct, specific and clear.
+Develop your leadership skills to a good level by communicating with everyone on your team, setting up routine meetings with the team, and being direct, specific, and clear.

 14. Keep learning because you don’t know it all